max9001/Kelp-Canopy-Mapping/notes/outline.md

 				- Provides elevation data used primarily to accurately mask out land areas, ensuring the analysis focuses only on water pixels where kelp could exist.

-		WRS - Nasa's landsat series of sattelite utilize the Worldwide Reference System, which allows us to translate image pixels to coordinates on earth's surface
+		WRS - Nasa's landsat series of sattelite utilize the Worldwide Reference System, which poses the potential for us to translate image pixels to coordinates on earth's surface

 		- Landsat 7 Satellite photographs the same location on earth every 16 days, making measuring changes over time possible